-In fact, one of the best ways to build your business in the cannabis industry is by networking with other cannabis professionals.
+Today, one of the best ways to build your business (or career) in the cannabis industry is by networking with other cannabis professionals.
 Cannabis is an industry that has grown exponentially in recent years, but it’s still very young.
-Meeting cannabis professionals and building relationships with them is still a critical part of establishing and expanding your own cannabis business and brand.
+Meeting cannabis professionals and building relationships with them – both in person and virtually – is still a critical part of establishing and expanding your own cannabis business and brand.

 To help you start networking in the cannabis industry, following are tips to set yourself up for success.

-The first step to networking successfully in the cannabis industry is to do your homework and get prepared.
+The first step to networking successfully is to do your homework and get prepared.
 There are four main parts of networking preparation: research, establishing your online profile, developing your messages, and creating your takeaway.
 Let’s take a closer look at each.

 Extensive research is required before you start networking in any industry, and this includes the cannabis industry.
 That means you need to start learning about cannabis business operations, licensing, the supply chain, laws, terminology, and more.
 The Cannabiz Media blog is a great place to learn about cannabis licensing!

 When someone wants to learn about another professional, a brand, or a business, the first place they typically go is the internet.
 Specifically, they search for that person, brand, or business using Google or their preferred search engine.
 Another first-stop when trying to learn about a person is LinkedIn and other social media sites.

 With that said, what do people find when they search for you online?
 What links come up on the first page of Google search results when you search for your name, your brand name, or your business name?
 And what if someone searches for you on LinkedIn or cannabis-specific social media sites?
 Do the results accurately reflect you, your brand, and your business?
 Are the results what you want people to find?